 - A collaborative support model to help IT organisations deploy these new capabilities.

 - Oracle Database will continue to be certified to run in Azure on various operating systems, including Windows Server and Oracle Linux.

-Nick Wallace, Director of Microsoft confirmed recently at the Oracle Open World event in London that 95% of 500 Fortune companies already use Microsoft Azure.
-Industries range from manufacturing, automotive, airlines and public sectors, and includes brands like Honeywell, BMW and Walmart.
-A lot of these companies are also Oracle costumers and will be receiving Microsoft’s support when migrating their workloads to the public Cloud.
+Nick Wallace, Director of Microsoft, confirmed recently at the Oracle Open World event in London that 95% of 500 Fortune companies already use Microsoft Azure.
+Industries range from manufacturing, automotive, airlines and public sectors, and include brands like Honeywell, BMW and Walmart.
+A lot of these companies are also Oracle customers and will be receiving Microsoft’s support when migrating their workloads to the Public Cloud.